-The TV-IP100-N/ TV-IP100W-N Camera can be applied in wide variety of applications, including:
+The TV-IP400/TV-IP400W camera can be applied in wide variety of applications.
+Including:

-- Monitoring of local and remote places and objects such as construction sites, hospitals, parks, schools and day-care centers through the use of a web browser. - Capture single frame images from the IPView Pro application. - Configure the camera to upload image or send-mail messages with a single frame image.
+- Monitoring of local and remote places and objects such as construction sites, hospitals, amusement parks, schools and day-care centers through the use of a web browser. - Capture single frame images from the IPView Pro application. - Configure the camera to upload image or send-mail messages with a single frame image.

-The following section provides the typical applications for your camera with the IPView Pro application, and also includes some basic knowledge to assist in the installation and configuration of the camera.
+The following provides the typical applications for your camera with the IPView Pro application, and also includes some basic knowledge to assist in the installation and configuration of the camera.